 While the train station stopped operating in 2013, the terminal is a landmark itself because of its architecture and the importance it has during the most historic events of the last century.

 7. Travel Back in Time and Hop on the Kadikoy-Moda Tram

 Besides the one located in Taksim Square, Istanbul has another nostalgic tram that covers the route of Kadikoy-Moda.
 With only 10 stops and for the modest price of 1 TL, you can hop on this tram at the Kadikoy ferry station and have a circular ride around the Bull statue, Baharine street, and Moda.

-8. Try the best Lahmacun of Istanbul
+8. Try the Best Lahmacun in Istanbul

 Are you wondering what is lahmacun?
-Lahmacun is a thin and crispy dough baked with tomato, meat, and herbs that you roll it into a wrap to enjoy it.
-Often called it the “Turkish pizza”, lahmacun is a quick and delicious snack that you should try while in Istanbul, and Halil Lahmacun, located in Kadikoy, has won for years the prize for the best lahmacun in the city.
+Lahmacun is a thin and crispy dough baked with tomato, meat, and herbs that you roll into a wrap to enjoy it.
+Often called the “Turkish pizza”, lahmacun is a quick and delicious snack that you should try while in Istanbul, and Halil Lahmacun, located in Kadikoy, has won for years the prize for the best lahmacun in the city.

-9. Be a part of Istanbul’s art community at ArtHere
+9. Be a Part of Istanbul’s Art Community at ArtHere

 ArtHere is an art space made by artists for artists in Istanbul.
 Besides selling their artworks at the gallery, artists part of ArtHere work hard for promoting the art community in the city, by organizing film screenings, workshops, performances and more.

 If you want to take a sneak peek of the local art culture, be sure to check ArtHere official website to spot upcoming events or simply pass by its ArtCafé where you can have breakfast while meeting new interesting people.